Najam-ul-islam/isp-cms/DEPLOYMENT_INSTRUCTIONS.md

 Communication Layer (WhatsApp/Email Integration)
 ```

-This system is production-ready and includes all necessary components for managing ISP client subscriptions, packages, and billing.
+This system is production-ready and includes all necessary components for managing ISP client subscriptions, packages, billing, expenses, complaints, and comprehensive reporting.